-As our customer, at the time of making a reservation or order, we would like to send you marketing communications from time to time to inform you about our restaurants, spas and hotels; including new openings, developments, events and partnerships, and other services we think may be of interest to you, in the form of email newsletters.
+As our customer, at the time of making a reservation or order, we would like to send you marketing communications from time to time to inform you about our restaurants; including new openings, developments, events and partnerships, and other services we think may be of interest to you, in the form of email newsletters.

-You may opt out of these marketing communications at the point the information is collected by us, in the form of an email sign up, via our website or in person in one of our locations (such as on our hotels’ Guest Registration Form).
+You may opt out of these marketing communications at the point the information is collected by us, in the form of an email sign up or via our website.

 You may also unsubscribe to these marketing communications from us at any time by clicking on the unsubscribe link which will be made available to you in each communication, or by emailing us at any time at email@example.com .